SixSq/old.sixsq.github.com/_posts/2012-01-01-product-c-nuvlabox.md

 image: /img/design/nuvlabox_category.png
 ---

+**NuvlaBox™: The power of the cloud as a remote controlled appliance packaged in a fanless PC**

 Coming Soon!
 ============

-**The power of the cloud as a remote controlled appliance packaged in a fanless PC**

-* The NuvlaBox™ is a **local cloud solution** for small and medium-sized enterprises and home use
+* The NuvlaBox™ is a **local cloud solution** for small to medium-sized enterprises and home use

 * The **power of the cloud** at an **affordable price**